Skip to content

 New Lynn Central South Auckland — Property Data and Demographics

 New Lynn Central South is a small suburb in Auckland with a population of 3,312 and a median age of 36.
 Median personal income is $38K per year.
 The main ethnic groups are Asian, European, Pacific Peoples.
-Auckland population estimates moved +2.5% in the year ended June 2024, after averaging +1.2% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Auckland population estimates moved +1.0% in the year ended June 2025, after moving +2.5% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 1,458 in 2018 to 1,629 in 2023 (+11.7%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in New Lynn Central South is $620 (620 houses, 425 units).
 This represents approximately 84% of median weekly personal income.